At the heart of the city

 The discovery of numerous Mesolithic and Neolithic stone and flint tools demonstrate human activity in the park from at least the 5th millennium BC.

 Holyrood Park was a royal pleasure ground for nearly 1,000 years.
-Its juxtaposition to the Palace of Holyroodhouse is one of its defining characteristics.
+Its close relationship to the Palace of Holyroodhouse is one of its defining characteristics.
 The park was enclosed in the 1500s, under royal direction.
 This has greatly aided its conservation.

-- The Salisbury Crags – world famous since their association with James Hutton in the 1700s, they dominate the Edinburgh skyline.
+- The amazing view of Edinburgh from Arthur’s Seat – the park’s highest point at 251m above sea level – and the Salisbury Crags, world famous since their association with famous geologist James Hutton in the 1700s, which dominate the Edinburgh skyline.

-- Cultivation terraces – the best-preserved examples in the Lothians, providing evidence of past farming practices.
+- ultivation terraces – the best-preserved examples in the Lothians, providing evidence of past farming practices.
 Some of the most striking lie on the east flank of Arthur’s Seat.

 - Duddingston Loch – with its geese and other birdlife, a haven for locals and visitors alike.